evanwill/web-cites/content/3-perma.md

 "Use it to preserve the online sources you cite and to make those records accessible to your readers."

+Similar to Internet Archive ( https://archive.org/web/ ) Perma lets anyone create archival links to add to their repository because if real people are interested in the content, it probably has more value than randomly crawled links--a form of curation.
+Additionally, Perma provides an interface to organize and annotate links you have created (unlike Internet Archive).

 - Sign up, https://perma.cc/sign-up
     - individual account = 10 free links trial.
 Paid plans
     - Registrar sponsor = academic libraries and courts can sponsor accounts for unlimited usage